 PLEASE READ: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t elaborate why, but if Nest Support says don’t do it, DO NOT DO IT.)

-After about 10 minutes of charging, detach the Nest Thermostat from the USB cord.
-If the component has turned on while charging, turn it off and then turn it back on again, manually restarting the thermostat.
-Once it has completely restarted, plug it back in to finish charging.
-After an hour of charging, detach the Nest Thermostat and reattach it to its base.
+After roughly 10 minutes of charging, detach the Nest Thermostat from the USB charger.
+If the component has turned on during this time, turn it off and then turn it back on again, manually restarting the system.
+Once it has fully restarted, plug it back in to finish charging.
+After an hour of charging, unplug the Nest Thermostat and reattach it to its base.

-If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
+If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
 Enter us!
-If Epperson Service Experts set up your Nest Thermostat, please feel free to call us at 843-619-3781 or schedule an appointment online.
-If your Nest Thermostat was not installed by Epperson Service Experts, please contact Nest Support here.
+If Epperson Service Experts set up your Nest Thermostat, please give us a call at 843-619-3781 or schedule an appointment online.